-Tim has a wide-ranging commercial and Chancery practice.
+Tim has a predominantly real property and landlord and tenant practice.

-He has experience of the Court of Appeal, Chancery Division, Queen’s Bench Division, the Companies Court, the Bankruptcy Court, the Upper Tribunal, the First-tier Tribunal, and the County Court.
-His cases have taken him from Croydon to Kazakhstan and many places in between.
+He has experience of the Court of Appeal, the Chancery Division, the Queen’s Bench Division, the Companies Court, the Bankruptcy Court, the Upper Tribunal, the First-tier Tribunal, and the County Court.
+His cases have taken him from Croydon to Kazakhstan, and many places in between.

 He finds practical solutions to problems, focusses upon strategy, and gives realistic and commercial advice.
 He is a persuasive advocate.

 He has experience of being led by QCs and senior junior barristers.

 He has considerable experience of mediation and arbitration.

 His clients have included the Crown, the Duchy of Lancaster, the Church of England, the Attorney General, multi-national businesses, billionaire businessmen, mid-sized companies, commercial landlords, charities, housing trusts, local councils, management companies, small businesses as well as private individuals.